gbmhunter/blog/content/posts/2019/12-31-december-2019-updates/_index.md

 * Updated the {{% link text="Rust page" src="/programming/languages/rust" %}} with code examples showing how to use `cargo`, the basics of _ownership_, casting in Rust, and information on IDE support.

 * Added a new page on {{% link text="Map Tile Servers" src="/space/map-tile-servers" %}}.

+* Updated the tmux page with a walk-through on how to install tmux from source.